ernie-image/ernie-image/README.md

 The ERNIE Image model card **does not disclose** training dataset sources, licensing provenance of training data, dataset scale, synthetic-data fraction, the specific diffusion training objective (ε-prediction vs v-prediction), alignment reward model construction, filtering and deduplication strategy, or red-team safety evaluation results.
 Deployments with compliance requirements — especially in jurisdictions with explicit generative-AI content rules — should treat these as open questions rather than infer them from the model's behavior.

 ### Where can I try ERNIE Image without installing it?
-The [official ERNIE Image platform](https://ernie-image.org) embeds the ERNIE Image Turbo Hugging Face Space in-browser: type a prompt in English or Chinese, no account, no download, no cost.
+The [ERNIE Image platform](https://ernie-image.org) embeds the ERNIE Image Turbo Hugging Face Space in-browser: type a prompt in English or Chinese, no account, no download, no cost.
 Queue times depend on Space traffic.
-For production deployments, refer to the official Hugging Face model cards and the reference inference code for `ErnieImagePipeline` and the SGLang HTTP serving endpoint.
+For production deployments, refer to the Hugging Face model cards and the reference inference code for `ErnieImagePipeline` and the SGLang HTTP serving endpoint.

 ### Will this README be updated?
 Yes.
-I am tracking the official Hugging Face model cards, the Baidu ERNIE Image GitHub repository, the community write-ups on Baidu AI Studio, and independent discussion.
-This README will be synced when the official model cards add new benchmarks, when new quantization variants (GGUF, AWQ) are published, when additional resolution presets or pipeline features ship, or when independent reproductions of the reported LongTextBench / GenEval / OneIG numbers become available.
+I am tracking the Hugging Face model cards, the Baidu ERNIE Image GitHub repository, the community write-ups on Baidu AI Studio, and independent discussion.
+This README will be synced when the model cards add new benchmarks, when new quantization variants (GGUF, AWQ) are published, when additional resolution presets or pipeline features ship, or when independent reproductions of the reported LongTextBench / GenEval / OneIG numbers become available.

 ---